 ‘I wasn’t surprised.
-I was just hurt’: A Black professor says cops demanded proof she lives in her own house
+I was just hurt’: A Black professor says police demanded proof she lives in her own house

 The officer said her brother had been in the bushes and appeared to be homeless, telling Morgan, “[You need] to prove you are who he says you are and that you actually live here.”

-Her husband Matthew, who is White and works at Santa Clara’s marketing and communications office, joined in to push back.
+Her husband, Matthew, who is White and works at Santa Clara’s marketing and communications office, joined in to push back.
 So did the officer’s supervisor.

 “Well, it’s not your home,” the police told the couple.
 “The University owns it.”